Simon-CR/RadMac/README.md

-🛡️ RadMac — Web Manager and radius server for MAC-based authentication / VLAN Assignment RadMac is a lightweight Flask web UI for managing MAC address-based access control and VLAN assignment, backed by a MariaDB/MySQL database.
+🛡️ RadMac v2.0 — Web Manager and radius server for MAC-based authentication / VLAN Assignment RadMac is a lightweight Flask web UI for managing MAC address-based access control and VLAN assignment, backed by a MariaDB/MySQL database.
 It incorporate a lightweight radius server.

+✨ New in v2.0: Authentication System

+🔐 Web UI Authentication
+- Secure login system for web interface access
+- User enrollment on first access (if no users exist)
+- Username and password management
+- Session-based authentication with Flask-Login

+🔑 Access Control
+- Homepage accessible without authentication
+- All management features protected by login
+- User menu for account management (change username/password)

-✨ Some Features
+✨ Other Features

 🔐 MAC-based User Management
 Add/edit/delete MAC entries with descriptions and VLAN IDs.